You Had Me at Hello (album)

-You Had Me at Hello is the debut full-length album released by the metalcore band Bury Your Dead in 2003.
+You Had Me at Hello is the debut full-length album released by the metalcore band Bury Your Dead.
 The title comes from a line of romantic dialogue in the movie Jerry Maguire.
 In 2005, the album was re-issued at Eulogy Recordings, with new album artwork, and labels the current band members on the disc.

 Track listing

 "Mosh n' Roll", "Tuesday Night Fever", and "So Fucking Blues" were re-recorded as "Losin' It", "Mission: Impossible", and "Mission: Impossible 2" for the band's 2004 follow-up Cover Your Tracks.
+"Mosh n' Roll" was also re-recorded for the album of the same name as a hidden track.